 Saudi Arabia leads with 45.2 GB per average SIM per month in 2023, just ahead of Finland with 45.1 GB per month in the first half of 2024.
 Finland had, alongside Croatia, the slowest usage growth rate, just 5%.
-Portugal experienced the fastest growth at 32%, down from 47% a year earlier.
-Like with Finland and Portugal, usage growth rates decelerated in most markets.
+Greece experienced the fastest growth at 55%.
+Like Finland, usage growth rates decelerated in most markets.
 For the first time in this analysis series, we see several markets having the end of the S-curve in sight.